Boolean data in Python

 Step 2: has_ticket and (result of step 1) = True

-💡 Tip: If you're unsure about the order of execution, use parentheses!
-They make the code clearer and precisely control the order of calculations.
+Tip: if you're unsure about the order of evaluation, use parentheses.
+They make the code clearer and let you control the order explicitly.

 The bool function

-Python can convert any value to a boolean type:
+Python can convert any value to a boolean:

 Python 3.13